bentomhall/nih-system/monsters/Creatures.md

 **_Amphibious_**.
 The frog can breathe air and water.

 **_Standing Leap_**.
 The frog’s long jump is up to 10 feet and its high jump is up to 5 feet, with or without a running start.

-A **frog** has no effective attacks.
-It feeds on small insects and typically dwells near water, in trees, or underground.
-The frog’s statistics can also be used to represent a **toad**.

 ### Creatures (G-I)